Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Maret 2025 22.28.42 UTC
+- WIB: Selasa, 18 Maret 2025 23.33.23 UTC
-- WITA: Selasa, 18 Maret 2025 23.28.42 UTC
+- WITA: Rabu, 19 Maret 2025 00.33.23 UTC
-- WIT: Rabu, 19 Maret 2025 00.28.42 UTC
+- WIT: Rabu, 19 Maret 2025 01.33.23 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: motivational
+Kategori: success